rinigus/mapbox-gl-qml/source_install.md

 # Installation from source

-To install unofficial Mapbox GL Native bindings for Qt QML from sources, you would have to install Qt version of MapboxGL native library.
+To install unofficial Mapbox GL Native bindings for Qt QML from sources, you would have to install Qt version of MapLibre native library.
 For that, please follow instructions at https://github.com/rinigus/pkg-mapbox-gl-native